fpgaprince/rtd/docs/source/advance.rst

             two synchronizers are needed for passing the individual pointers, to and fro. gray code/counter is used for this in which only one bit can change at a time. decreasing probability of incoherent data!

+XPM - xilinx parameterized macros for CDC!

+    single bit
+    pulse
+    gray code
+    handshake synchronizers

+    this is 4 of them.. there are 7

 Clocking
 =======================